guerreror/pepo/README.md

 Some `NA` values in the `hrf` column are normal: the function does not calculate HRF for tips or ancestral branches.
 This is because the HRF is a property of a branch that has: 1) two descendant lineages, 2) a sister lineage, and 3) an ancestral branch with known length.

 That's it.
 Now we can explore/plot the HRF of all branches in the phylogeny.
-For example, we can use the `ggtree` package to plot the tree. `pepo` includes the `to_treedata()` function to convert our data frame and `phylo` tree into a `ggtree`-compatible object.
+For example, we can use the `ggtree` package to plot the tree.
+The `to_treedata()` function converts our HRF tibble and `phylo` tree into a `ggtree`-compatible object (which allows for easy plotting).

 ``` r
 library(ggtree)